wschick/contract-management/CreatingObjects.md

 # Creating an Editable Object

+This project contains several different examples of how to create editable objects.

+* The Location is a simple 2-field object.
+The form takes a tuple of individual fields as parameter (e.g. Form[(String, String)].
+* The ContractType is a simple 1-field object.
+Its form takes a ContractType, rather than a tuple of fields (e.g. Form[ContractType])

 ## The Model

 In the model, create a file that defines the case class.
 If, as is typical, you have an